- Purpose and lawful basis for processing

 Our purpose for collecting this information is so we can respond to you and give you information about the legislation we oversee in order for you to publish.

-The legal basis we rely on for processing your personal data is public task, under article 6(1)(e) of the GDPR.
+The lawful basis we rely on for processing your personal data is public task, under article 6(1)(e) of the GDPR.

 We need enough information from you so we can respond to you.
 We’ll take your name and number/contact email address and, where relevant, the name of the organisation you represent.